moyni/moyni.github.io/_posts/2019-07-02-acceptable-transgressions.markdown

 date:   2019-07-02 12:00:00 +0100
 categories: interviews
 image: acceptable-transgressions.jpg
+description: "We’re so focussed on performing vulnerability, performing boldness, that we don’t dig deep and truly examine these things and benefit from them."

 ---

 One of the basic interview prep pieces of advice is to rehearse an answer for “what’s your greatest weakness?”